Eudorajab1/websaw-userguide/docs/source/getting_started.rst

-Assuming you have successfully installed *Websaw* by following the :ref:`installation_label` procedure you should now have the following depending on the installation method you chose.
+Assuming you have successfully installed *Websaw* should now have the following depending on the installation method you chose.

 If you installed using pip: